 As of December 31, 2013, California skilled nursing providers reduced the unnecessary use of off-label antipsychotics by more than 18 percent, exceeding the national goal of a 15 percent reduction.
 As of 2014, antipsychotic use has been reduced by 29 percent.

 Background: In May, 2012, the Centers for Medicare and Medicaid Services (CMS) announced a "Partnership to Improve Dementia Care in Nursing Homes,” a public–private partnership to ensure appropriate care and use of off-label antipsychotic medication for nursing home patients.

 This initiative continues to be promoted in California by a coalition of interested stakeholders including CAHF, California Department of Public Health Licensing and Certification, CMS Region IX, California Association of Long-Term Care Medicine, Health Services Advisory Group and others that are working together to plan strategies and share resources under the direction of the California Culture Change Coalition.

-CAHF is excited and encouraged by CMS’ call to facilitate the formation of a partnership in California to reduce the unnecessary use of antipsychotic medications in nursing homes and urges all California facilities to participate in the focused effort.
+CAHF is encouraged by CMS’ call to facilitate the formation of a partnership in California to reduce the unnecessary use of antipsychotic medications in nursing homes and urges all California facilities to participate in the focused effort.